© Anna-Karin 2003

 "Jim Halsey", said the man on the throne in an androgynous voice.

 "Yes sir.
 That's me, sir", answered Jim.
 The man's voice had startled him somewhat.
-He hadn't expected such a strange voice.
+He hadn't

 "You have been called to the trial of John Ryder, to testify of his actions.
 Do you understand?"